Stellantis wants to extend the life of spare parts, and therefore of vehicles, with a new “cradle to cradle” business model.

 The Citroën Oli concept car has just illustrated the approach, with an ecological reflection that goes from design, with “optimal and limited use of light and recycled materials”, to its durability, with in particular a duration of use lengthened.

 For this last aspect, Stellantis has created a “business unit” dedicated to the circular economy.
-But it’s not only about ecology, there is also a financial aspect, because each activity of the group must be profitable!
+But it’s not only regarding ecology, there is also a financial aspect, because each activity of the group must be profitable!
 For the circular economy, Stellantis aims at two billion euros in turnover in 2030.
 The strategy is summarized in 4Rs, with English: reman, repair, reuse and recycle.

 Read also